Budgeting With a Credit Card: Guide to Spending Smarter With Your Credit Card

 The Zero-Sum Budget

 In a zero-sum budget, every dollar has a job.
 However, that doesn’t mean an account should be $0 at the end of the month.
-Instead, it means that every dollar earned should be allocated to a specific category, with no money left unassigned by the end of the month.
+Instead, it means that every dollar earned should be allocated to a general category, including necessities, discretionary spending, savings, and debt repayment, with no money left unassigned by the end of the month.

-Each time an after-tax paycheck comes in, a zero-dollar budget will assign it to a category, starting with necessities like rent, food, student loan payments, and insurance.
-The rest goes toward discretionary spending or saving.
+Each time an after-tax paycheck comes in, a zero-dollar budget will assign those funds to different categories, starting with necessities like rent, food, student loan payments, and insurance.
+The rest goes toward discretionary spending and saving.

 The Spreadsheet Budget